fricciardi/datetime2/docs/base_classes.rst

    Return an object that represents a moment in a day as a fraction of the whole day, given in the ``day_frac`` argument.
-If needed, it is possible to assign to the instance an indication of the time to be added to get UTC, for whatever political, algorithmic or geographic need (e.g. time zone).
-   This indication is given in the ``to_utc`` argument, which must be explicitly named.
+If needed, it is possible to assign to the instance an indication of the time to be added to get UTC, for whatever political, algorithmic or geographic need (e.g. time zone), using the ``to_utc`` argument, which must be explicitly named.

    The ``day_frac`` and ``to_utc`` arguments can be anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.
-In addition, as in a Fraction object, two values can be used to represent numerator and denominator of the fraction.
-   This is possible only for the ``day_frac`` argument, not for ``to_utc``.

-   The ``day_frac`` argument is stored in a read-only attribute with the same name.
-In addition to the types listed above, the ``to_utc`` argument can also be an object that has a ``to_utc`` method returning a :class:`fractions.Fraction` value.
+The ``day_frac`` arguments only can also be passed with two values that represent numerator and denominator of the fraction.
+The ``to_utc`` argument can also be an object that has a ``to_utc`` method returning a :class:`fractions.Fraction` value.

-   When a :class:`Time` instance is created giving an indication of time to UTC, one of the two following cases can happen:

-   - ``to_utc`` is a fractional value, expressed in one of the possibilities above.
-This value is stored in the ``to_utc`` attribute.

-   - ``to_utc`` is an object that has a ``to_utc`` method.
-This method is called and its value is stored in the ``to_utc`` read-only attribute.

-   In any case, the resulting value for ``day_frac`` must be equal or greater than 0 and less than 1.
-The resulting value for ``to_utc`` must be equal or greater than -1 and less or equal to 1.
-A :exc:`ValueError` exception is raised if the resulting value are outside these ranges.
-A :exc:`TypeError` exception is raised if the type of any argument is not one of the accepted types.
-A :exc:`ZeroDivisionError` exception is raised if the denominator is 0.

 .. classmethod:: Time.now(to_utc=None)

    Return an aware :class:`Time` object that represents the current time.
-   Without argument, the time represented in ``day_frac`` will be local standard time, ``to_utc`` will be set to the difference between UTC and local standard time.
+   Without argument, the time represented in ``day_frac`` will be local standard time and ``to_utc`` will be set to the difference between UTC and local standard time.

-   If ``to_utc`` is given, the returned object will be the current time at the given time difference from UTC. ``to_utc`` will be treated as in the default constructor.
+   If ``to_utc`` is given, the returned object will be the current time at the given time difference from UTC. ``to_utc`` must obey the same requirements of the default constructor.

 .. classmethod:: Time.localnow()